 Design and Manufacturing I (EMAE 260): This class was next in the design and manufacturing series, (160, 260, 360), and taught project management skills.
 I learned what makes a good team, a good team leader, and how to be successful within a project.
 This included going over requirements for a project, the technical and derived, in depth planing with dates, dealing with a budget, and the function of roles within a team.
 My team worked on a sit to stand device that would accommodate a large range of people, was cheap, easy to move, and satisfied the other requirements laid out to us.
 Throughout the semester, our group met regularly to draft documents, create slides, and design a device like this.
 We created things like a pugh chart, a bill of materials, a FMEA analysis, a Gantt Chart, a team charter and a responsibility matrix to mimic the breakdown of a large project into clear manageable pieces.
 Although doing the documentation felt repetitive, it was good to understand the communication aspect of the job and the need to follow the time, budget, and project requirements give to you, all while being effective within a team.

-Of course I have also taken classes in Circuits, Statics, Physics, Chemistry/Thermodynamics, Biophysics and Math, all of which have helped me succeed in my more advance classes.
+Of course, I have also taken classes in Circuits, Statics, Physics, Chemistry/Thermodynamics, Biophysics and Math, all of which have helped me succeed in my more advance classes.

-We were recently working on the circuit board for the robot, putting on the smaller components, like the LEDs, the capacitors and resistors, using solder.
+We were working on the circuit board for the robot, putting on the smaller components, like the LEDs, the capacitors and resistors, using solder.
 For many of the other components, which only get placed on the surface, we applied flux fluid using a template, and then placed them on with tweezers.
 It was an interesting process, I had never realized that each component had to be ordered separately and then hand placed.
 Some of the capacitors were incredibly small, but it was fun to work with them.

 The couple of workshops I have attended, specifically over my high school years, were integral to my understanding of engineering!